Reclaim the Night: History

 The Reclaim the Night marches were part of the Women's Liberation Movement in England.
-The inspiration came from a march held in Brussels in 1976, which, according to historian Finn Mackay, was the "first documented incidence of an organised, urban, women's night-time march against male violence against women".
+The inspiration came from marches that had taken place in America throughout the 70s, such as in Philadelphia, 1975, when Susan 'Sue' Alexander Speeth was murdered walking home from work, or in San Francisco, 1978, following a conference organised by the radical feminist group Women Against Violence and Pornography in Media.

 On 30 April 1977 in Germany, synchronised marches took place in several cities, protesting against rape and violence against women.
 In July 1977, the idea of UK marches was discussed at a conference on Radical Feminism in Edinburgh.
 Feminists from Leeds were present at the conference and the Leeds Revolutionary Feminist Group organised the first Reclaim the Night marches.
 One of the co-founders of the 1977 march was Al Garthwaite, who later became a Leeds councillor.

 Marches in Leeds in 1977

 The first Reclaim the Night protests took place in Leeds on 12 November 1977.
 The marches were in part a response to the "Yorkshire Ripper" murders, and the police response which instructed women to stay out of public spaces after dark.
-A dozen other marches took place that same night in other cities, encouraged by the efforts of women in Leeds.
+A dozen marches took place that same night in other cities, encouraged by the efforts of women in Leeds.
 These cities included: York, Bristol, Brighton, Newcastle, Bradford, Manchester, Lancaster and London.
 In Leeds, the marches started in two locations: one in Chapeltown and one on Woodhouse Moor.
 The Chapeltown march consisted of approximately 30 women; the Woodhouse march of 85.
 The marches converged on City Square.
-Women carried signs such as "No Curfew on Women - Curfew on Men."
+Women carried signs such as "No Curfew on Women – Curfew on Men."